mharb98/graphql-crm/README.md

 ## Setup

+### Docker

+To setup the project using docker, just open a terminal and run the following command

 `docker compose up -d --build`

 > This command will build the image as specified in the Dockerfile, spin up a graphql-crm container, pull the postgres image from docker hub if it doesn't exist on your machine, and spin up a postgresdb container

+### Manual Setup

+To setup the project manually, follow these steps

+- Create a new postgres database with the name graphql_crm
+- Open a new terminal in the project root director
+- Run npm install
+- Run `export DATABASE_URL=**Your Postgres Database url**` , this is the only env variable required
+- Run `npm run migration:run` to run the migration scripts
+- Run `npm run start:dev` to start the server

+## Usage

+> To start using the graphql CRM go to http://localhost:3000/graphql to start experimenting in the Apollo Client